 3. Time Horizon

-ETF extended maturity funds are better suited for longer investment horizons since their yields rise over time.
+ETF extended maturity funds are better suited for longer investment horizons since their longer-duration ETFs are more sensitive to interest-rate movements.
 Investors with short-term investment horizons should use only short-duration ETFs for minimizing interest rate risks.

 4. Return and Income Conditions

 Evaluate the yield of the ETF to determine whether it can meet your income need.
-Those retirement and income-driven investors should seek stable dividend payout from these ETFs.
+Those retirement and income-driven investors may consider ETFs with periodic income distributions from these ETFs.

 5. Credit Quality